 I read some review saying the device was "designed to be used in laboratories".
 Right.

 You need two drivers to get it to work.
 First a USB-Serial -adapter and then a driver for the thermometer.
 It seems they use some old thermometer solution designed for serial-connection and simply put it on the same USB stick as a USB-to-Serial -adapter.
 But it works.
 And the temperature is very close to what my stand-alone thermometer says when placed nearby.

 The software shows most of the captions in English and is capable of logging temperatures at different intervals - although only as a list on screen, not to a file.
 There is a "updata software" option in the software as well, but it is only a mailto: link to a suspicious looking address".

 Not a great device but not very expensive either and it works.
 I just wish they had made logging to file available and used fewer colors in the user interface.

-There are two alternative programs available for this device:
+There are alternative programs available for this and similar devices:

 - UTAC: https://sourceforge.net/projects/utac/ (link updated 10.4.2016)